ge00rg/website-heroku/_members/Denis.md

 room: MAR 5.014
 email: denis.alevi@bccn-berlin.de
 ---
-Denis Alevi studied Physics at Heidelberg University, where he worked on Neuromorphic Hardware for his bachelor's thesis.
+Denis studied Physics at Heidelberg University, where he worked on Neuromorphic Hardware for his bachelor's thesis.
 Currently he is pursuing a master's degree in Computational Neuroscience at the Bernstein Center in Berlin and joined the lab in 2017.
 For his master's thesis he is trying to